bradleyreaney/cypress-api-tests/README.md

 ## Pre-requisites

-You will need to create a `cypress.env.json` file.
-It will need the following information...
+You will need to create a `cypress.env.json` file that contains the following information...
 ```
 {
     "apiUsername: "",